In the Field

 TrackThe Referrals That Didn't Come Back

 Using the facility's patient tracking records, Mammologix conducted a structured review covering a two-year period.
-The review identified the number of patients referred out for breast MRI, the ordering providers driving those referrals, and — critically — whether those patients had returned to the original facility for any subsequent care after the breast MRI was completed elsewhere.
+The report was completed in one business day.
+It identified the number of patients referred out for breast MRI, the ordering providers driving those referrals, and — critically — whether those patients had returned to the original facility for any subsequent care after the breast MRI was completed elsewhere.

 The referral volume was significant.
 But that wasn't the finding that changed the conversation.